MarkWoodworth/xiaokey/README.md

    The most recent versions of these files can be found [here](https://circuitpython.org/libraries).

-6. Press the *REBOOT* button on the Xiao.
+6. Press the *RESET* button on the Xiao.

 ## Configuration